EduardoSalin/motaverse/README.md

 Describe the user stories designed for the project, including clear acceptance criteria and point estimate for each of them.
 User stories must be consistent with the use case diagram.
 Refer to the user stories using US#1, US#2, etc. At least one of the user stories, not related to user creation or authentication, must be detailed by a sequence diagram.
 -->
 ### User Story #1
 *As a user, I want to be able to register for an online blogging platform.
 Given that a user provides a username, their name, profile picture, email and password, when the user clicks on the "Sign up" button then their user information is saved and a user profile is created.*

-Additional Information:
+**Additional Information**
 * All members of the team, and Professor Mota should have their own user profile created.
 * White box testing should be implemented to the SignUp function.